Post Summary: The Site Went From the Thing They Hid to the Thing They Built On

 What if I’m embarrassed to even show a web designer my current site?

-Good — that means you care about how your business looks.
+Good, that means you care about how your business looks.
 We’ve seen sites that haven’t been touched in five, six, seven years.
 The conversation always starts the same way, and it’s never as bad as the person thinks it’s going to be.
 The site is the site.
-What matters is what happens next.
+What matters is what happens next and how we work together to get it fixed so you’re proud of it.